 - Other things to do in Killarney

 When it comes to things to do, Killarney has it all.
 Kerry is known as the Kingdom of Ireland and with some of the most iconic scenery in Ireland including sea cliffs, emerald green farmland, golden strands and tall mountain peaks, it has become one of the most popular counties in Ireland to visit.
-And no matter what type of traveller you are, you are sure find plenty of things to do in this beautiful corner of Ireland.
-This guide focusses on the town of Killarney and the surrounding area.
+And no matter what type of traveller you are, you are sure to find plenty of things to do in this beautiful corner of Ireland.
+This guide focuses on the town of Killarney and the surrounding area.

 Killarney Travel Guide